eva-may-JS/Individual-Full-Stack-Project/README.md

 ![Event detail template error](...)

-This was fixed by changing the surrounding paragraph tags for div tags:
+This was fixed by changing the surrounding paragraph tags for article tags:

 ![Event detail template error fixed](...)